 @ finish line of Pune International Marathon, December 2013

 His practice schedule involves 5-15 Km running on weekdays – three times a week, strength training once a week and long distance run (20+ KM) on Saturdays or Sundays.
 He is so much dedicated to his running training that he never misses his running kit even when he travels outside Hyderabad for fighting his cases.
 He maintains his schedule in all seasons no matter what the weather conditions are.

 @ Hyderabad marathon 2013

 “For me running is a means to achieve Nirvana.
 It teaches me to stay calm, focused and direct all my energies towards achieving my goal.
 Running has helped me become a better human being.
 It has inculcated the values of discipline, determination, and perseverance in me which I practice in my personal life and professional life.
-It teaches me to never ever give up in wake of extreme hardships and personal suffering.” – Virender says.
+It teaches me to never ever give up in the wake of extreme hardships and personal suffering.” – Virender says.

 His timing in a half marathon is 2:31 hr and for 10 KM is 1:08 hr.